Hiroshima surprised me. I didn’t expect to like it as much as I did.

 - Budget: Capsule Hotel Cube Hiroshima

-THINGS TO DO IN HIROSHIMA CITY
+THINGS TO DO IN HIROSHIMA

 Visit Peace Memorial Park & Museum